-Serendipity Traveler’s mission is to enhance the lives of women travelers around the world by providing thoughtful, imaginative and enriching travel experiences.
-We offer you unmatched personal service by taking small groups of women to places of great natural beauty and culture.
+Serendipity Traveler’s mission is to enhance the lives of women travelers around the world by providing thoughtful, imaginative, and enriching small group custom travel experiences.
+We offer you unmatched personal service by taking small groups of women traveling together to places of great natural beauty and culture.
 Our handcrafted itineraries afford the luxury of a tailor made journey with careful attention to each detail.
 Women travel together in comfort and safety to explore, discover, and experience our magnificent world.
-We invite you to join like minded women to travel together.
+We invite you to join like minded women to travel together and experience authentic travel.

 Peggy R. Coonley is the founder and President of Serendipity Traveler.
 Her spirit for life and zest for exploration, along with that of her husband, three children, and grandchildren are ever present in their family travels.
 Volunteer work in Costa Rica and Thailand, academic studies in China, cruising in the British Virgin Islands, numerous trips throughout North America and Europe, and traveling throughout New Zealand demonstrate this ongoing collective passion.

-Ms. Coonley is an active community volunteer.
-She is a founding member of the Humor Us Healers at Dana Farber Cancer Institute in Boston and serves on the Art for Kool Kids committee at Children’s Hospital also in Boston.
-She is a member of her local garden club.
-Along with travel, Peggy’s interests include the arts, gardening, reading, kayaking, and walks by the sea with her husband and family.
+Ms. Coonley is a community volunteer.
+She is a founding member of the Humor Us Healers at Dana Farber Cancer Institute in Boston and served on the Art for Kool Kids committee at Children’s Hospital also in Boston.
+She is an active member of her local garden club, library book group, and The Royal Horticultural Society.
+Recently she serves on the Steering Committee for the Rockport Cultural District.
+Along with travel, Peggy’s interests include the arts, gardening, reading, kayaking, sailing and walks by the sea with her husband and family.

 In my words “Travel Philanthropy” is quite simply described as people helping people around the world.
 Travelers everywhere can make a difference in the well being of the people in countries they are visiting.
 Choosing to share resources with locals, learning about native ways, cultures, and needs affords a rich experience for the traveler.
 Furthermore, deciding to help lend a hand to a community initiative provides a lasting impact for everyone.Some folks term traveler’s philanthropy as a new source of international aid.
 In essence it is caring about those we meet along the road.
 We all learned to share in kindergarten at which time we were taught to give the “bigger half”.
 Travelers today want to experience the places they visit on a local level and travel philanthropy can help to make that happen.